slavmin/sensor-api/README.md

 1. Clone the repository.
 2. Run `docker-compose up -d` to start the containers.
 3. Run `docker-compose exec -it php-fpm composer install` to install dependencies.
+4. Run `docker-compose exec -it php-fpm composer run-script post-create-project-cmd` to initialize project.
-4. Run `docker-compose exec -it php-fpm php artisan migrate` to run migrations.
+5. Run `docker-compose exec -it php-fpm php artisan migrate` to run migrations.

 ## API Endpoints